SOUTH HILLS MALL: POUGHKEEPSIE, NY

 Developers sought to build an even bigger mall next door to South Hills, a move that caused great controversy in the area.
 It eventually was approved however, and the Poughkeepsie Galleria as it came to be called opened up right next to the South Hills Mall.
 Not only did this ultimately seal the fate of Dutchess Mall, it has slowly caused the death of South Hills as well.
 Sears stayed for a few years, but eventually took up shop at the galleria, as well as the majority of smaller stores that made up the mall.
 1995 brought the addition of Service Merchandise, which took up the majority of the old food court, but seemed to bring a small peice of life back into the mall.
 1994 also brought in Burlington Coat Factory, which replaced Hess's.

 At this time, the malls new developer sought to attract more business by adding in stores that you would normally find in big box centers and other shopping plazas.
 Bobs Stores, Office Max, Namco, Media Play, Price Chopper, and Phar-Mor's affiliate Pharmhouse, all took presence in the mall throughout the mid to late 90's.
 While this did help the mall, it ultimately did nothing in the end, for half the stores they brought in would succumb to bankruptcy or move out of the mall altogether.
-Recently the only new addition is ShopRite, which moved into the old Price Chopper.
-As of December 31st, 2007 the only businesses remaining in the mall are Kmart, Burlington Coat Factory, Namco, ShopRite, the cinemas, and the outparcel Chuck E. Cheese.
+ShopRite took over from Price Chopper in 2007, and the only businesses remaining in the mall at that time were Kmart, Burlington Coat Factory, Namco, the cinemas and the outparcel Chuck E. Cheese.

 Anita Hull's Commentary: